akpetty/NESOSIM/README.md

 ### Forcing Data

-NESOSIM (v1.1) is forced with daily (100 km default but higher resolution possible) gridded inputs of snowfall and near-surface winds (from reanalyses), sea ice concentration (from satellite passive microwave data) and sea ice drift (from satellite feature tracking), during the accumulation season (August through April).
+NESOSIM (v1.1) is forced with daily gridded inputs of snowfall and near-surface winds (from reanalyses), sea ice concentration (from satellite passive microwave data) and sea ice drift (from satellite feature tracking), during the accumulation season (August through April).
+A 100 km grid is used by default but higher resolutions are possible based on user needs (and regenerating the gridded forcings).

 The various forcing data used to run NESOSIM are described in Petty et al., (2018, GMD) but have ben updated to an extended Arctic domain (along with a few other tweaks) in this v1.1 configuration.

+The gridded forcings (and initial conditions) used to generate the v1.1 output from September 1st 1980 to April 30th 2021 are now available on Zenodo: https://doi.org/10.5281/zenodo.6338558 (in the gridded_forcings.zip file).
+The files are stored as Python pickles which are easily loaded by the included NESOSIM source code reader.

-The test_forcings.zip file includes gridded (100 km) test forcing data for September 2018 to April 2019 including: daily ERA-5 snowfall and winds, CDR ice concentration, NSIDCv4 sea ice drift vectors.
+The test_forcings.zip file included in the repository provides the gridded (100 km) test forcing data for September 2018 to April 2019 including: daily ERA-5 snowfall and winds, CDR ice concentration, NSIDCv4 sea ice drift vectors.
 Unzip and it should automatically create a test forcing directory for testing purposes:

 ```
 test_forcings/